PAMLA 2023 will be held in Portland, Oregon at the Hilton Portland Downtown between Wednesday evening, October 25 and Sunday, October 29, 2023.

 5.)
 When and where is the conference?

-Should you wish to attend the conference, if you are not on the conference schedule (not presenting or chairing), you may join as a conference Auditor for a low fee. the Auditor option will become available in August.
+Should you wish to attend the conference, if you are not on the conference schedule (not presenting or chairing), you may join as a conference Auditor for a low fee.

 7.)
 If I’m not giving a paper or chairing a session at this year’s conference, do I still need to pay in order to attend?

 Yes, you do have to pay (the only exceptions are for those who are from universities that are sponsoring the conference–they may attend for free as long as they aren’t presenting or chairing).
 But here is some exciting news.
 If you aren’t delivering a paper or presenting, and if you are not a presiding officer or chair, you may attend the conference at a much reduced rate: the Auditor rate.
 The Auditor conference option does not include PAMLA membership for the year.
-It will cost $60 per person, and will entitle you to attend the conference.
+It will cost less than $100, and will entitle you to attend the conference.
 Remember, however, that anyone scheduled to present, preside, or chair cannot use this Auditor payment option.

 So, if you are affiliated with one of our university sponsors, simply email Executive Director, Craig Svonkin, to let him know that you would like to attend and which university you are from: [email protected].